This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Place all the frozen berries in a colander in the sink and allow to completely defrost.

-- Place one prepared pie crust in the bottom of the pie pan and flute the edges.
+- Preheat the oven to 375 degrees and spray a pie pan with nonstick spray.
+Place one prepared pie crust in the bottom of the pie pan and flute the edges.

 - In a bowl, stir together 1/2 cup sugar, 1/2 teaspoon cinnamon, and cornstarch.